wultra/activation-spawn-apple-release/docs/Usage.md

  ```

-## Passing additional data
+## Passing custom data

-For your convenience, you can pass additional data from the _Source App_ to the _Target App_.
+For your convenience, you can pass custom data from the _Source App_ to the _Target App_.
 There are 2 different types of custom string data that you can pass:

 ### `annotation`